-We have published an update on our progress since our transition to MBIE and provided more information on our current structure and how we operate.
+We have published an update on our progress (external link) since our transition to MBIE and provided more information on our current structure and how we operate.

 Standards New Zealand is now a business unit within the Ministry of Business, Innovation and Employment (MBIE).
 We are part of the Consumer Protection and Standards branch in Market Services.
 The Chief Executive of MBIE, David Smol, has appointed the General Manager of Consumer Protection and Standards, Sanjai Raj, as the New Zealand Standards Executive.
 Carmen Mak from MBIE’s Trade and Regulatory Cooperation policy team is the Acting General Manager of the new Standards team.
 A new Standards Approval Board was announced by Commerce and Consumer Affairs Minister Paul Goldsmith on 2 March.
 The contact details for the new team are on our website.